-As a result of the outturn, General Fund unallocated Balances stand at £3.7M as at 31 March 2014, which is well in excess of the minimum £1M level.
-This is before consideration of any requests by services to carry forward underspends; if any are approved this will effectively reduce available amounts.
-It should be noted that a contribution of £457K is already budgeted to be transferred out to support the revenue budget during 2014/15.
+As a result of the outturn, General Fund unallocated Balances stand at £4.460M as at 31 March 2016, which is well in excess of the newly updated minimum level of £1.5M.
 The use of Balances is an important element in addressing the Council's financial challenges and establishing a sustainable budget.

-2.2 Housing Revenue Account (HRA)
+3.3 Housing Revenue Account (HRA)